jaimenj/miscellaneous-scripts/README.md

 * Can I inject any kind of HTML, CSS and Javascript? =

-Yes adding codes into the BODY sections.
+Yes, adding codes into the BODY sections.
 Into the HEAD section you cannot add HTML.

 ## Upgrade Notice